biolink/biolink-model/src/docs/association-examples-with-qualifiers.md

 ### Examples

-Example 1:

 "Methionine deficiency results in increased expression of ADRB2 in adipose tissue"

-In keeping with our modeling paradigms ([Curating The Model](curating-the-model.md))
+In keeping with our modeling paradigms ([Curating The Model](curating-the-model.md)),
 - Nodes should represent core domain concepts
 - Use qualifiers to compose full node semantics
-- The ‘core triple’ should remain true if qualifiers are ignored. (except 'negation', 'negation' should never be ignored)
+- The ‘core triple’ should remain true if qualifiers are ignored. (except 'negation')
-- Control predicate proliferation
 - Represent information consistently

 We need to break this statement into its core components that are most likely going to be shared across many statements